Low regularity extensions beyond Cauchy horizons: Introduction

 Wald's conjecture seeks to pinpoint why Cauchy horizons form.
 That is, they are associated with one of two things: the formation of almost closed causal curves, or the possibility that some point on the horizon be influenced by spatial infinity.
 With regards to the basic examples, in Taub-NUT it is the former, and in Reissner-Nordstrom it is the latter.
 As for the Kerr-Newman family (with $a\neq 0$), both occur. \\ With time, the weak and strong conjectures have been translated into PDE problems about the Cauchy development of generic initial data.

 \begin{quote} \textsc{Modern Strong Cosmic Censorship}.
 Maximal Cauchy developments of \textit{generic} initial data are inextendible within some \textit{regularity} class. \end{quote}

 Remarkable recent work on the subject \cite{cardoso18,dafermos17,kehle20,kehle21,luk17,luk19,vandemoortel21} shows that the SCC is highly sensitive to the setting in which one poses the problem, and the specific definitions of \textit{generic} and \textit{regular} at play.
 The SCC is now more of a theme of plausible statements (as opposed to a fixed universal statement), each more or less natural relative to the particular setting, and each having varying chances of being true. \\ In spite of the intricacies that the modern picture has unveiled, the simplicity and clarity of Wald's conjecture, viewed as a structure theorem for Cauchy horizons, grants it an enduring significance.
 Moreover, with the current emphasis on low regularity extensions, a modern version of Wald's conjecture ought to permit for $C^0$ extensions. \\ Before going further, we note that Wald's conjecture cannot hold for positive cosmological constant.
-A counterexample is provided by the non-extremal Reissner-Nordstr\"om de Sitter spacetime.
+A counterexample is provided by the non-extremal Reissner-Nordstr\"om-de Sitter spacetime.
 This is a vacuum solution of Einstein's equation with $\Lambda>0$ which is strongly causal but for which we can find a spacelike partial Cauchy hypersurface such that for some $p\in H^+(S)$, $\overline{J^-(p)\cap S}$ is compact (cf.\ Fig.\ \ref{bix}).

-\begin{remark} In \cite[Thm.\ 2.1]{etesi13} Etesi stated a weaker version in which $\overline{J^-(p)\cap S}$ is replaced by $J^-(p)\cap S$.
+It is also worth clarifying the status of Wald's conjecture in the smooth setting.
+In 2012-3 Etesi posted three preprints which eventually led to a publication \cite{etesi13}, in which Etesi claims to prove a weaker version of Wald's conjecture, where $\overline{J^-(p)\cap S}$ is replaced by $J^-(p)\cap S$.
 The stronger version is clearly Wald's, since it is easier to prove that a set is non-compact if it can be non-closed.
-However, consider the next example.